noahvarghese/traffic/help/script.md

 -   x + y is the value used for djikstra

 ## Talk about state space

+-  Car keeps track of its own path

 -   For the state space problems we have done in class, we used a binary tree and typically only cared about the leaf nodes, or representing failed states, and succesful states